MissMadore/request-for-grade/README.md

 ## Hand in

 Submit your paragraph to the final project Canvas assignment.
-There’s a textfield you can paste into.
+There’s a text field you can paste into.